-- Personnel List the names and roles of all professional and non-professional personnel involved in the project, and whether or not salaries and benefits are requested.
-Costs for the salary and benefits of the Principal Investigator may be requested but are limited to 20% of the total award amount or a maximum of \$10,000.
-Costs for the salary and benefits of trainees are not permitted.
+- Personnel List the names and roles of all professional and non-professional personnel involved in the project and whether or not salaries and benefits are requested.
+Costs for the salary and benefits of the Principal Investigator may be requested but are limited to 20% of the total award amount or a maximum of \$10,000, whichever is lower.
+Costs for the salary and benefits of residents and clinical fellows are not permitted.
 Indicate the percent effort on the project for all personnel.
-The institutional base salary of an individual should not exceed the current federal salary cap of U.S. \$199,300. - Consultant fees Give the name and institutional affiliation of any consultant and a brief description of the services to be performed. - Equipment and Supplies Equipment purchases are allowed with sufficient justification.
+The institutional base salary of an individual should not exceed the current federal salary cap established by NIH at the time of the proposal submission. - Consultant fees Give the name and institutional affiliation of any consultant and a brief description of the services to be performed. - Equipment and Supplies Equipment purchases are allowed with sufficient justification.
 List all items requested and the cost of each item. - Travel Describe the purpose of any travel.
 Meeting travel expenses can only be charged if presenting an abstract that includes results of the ROI-funded research. - Other Direct Expenses Itemize other expenses by major categories, such as publication costs, data management, etc.